Uses of Static

 Electrolysis in an electrolyzer :

-Flow of seawater or brine between sets of electrodes (anode and cathode) in an electrolyser connected to a source of direct current, the chemical reactions which take place in the electrolyzer between chlorine and caustic produced by electrolysis.
+A flow of seawater or brine between a set of electrodes (anode and cathode) in an electrolyser that is connected to a source of direct current prduces chemical by electrolysis.

 Electrochlorination Reaction :